paulboivin/paulboivin/README.md

 # Hello!

 My name is Paul Boivin.
 I'm a Data Analyst based out of Manchester, New Hampshire currently seeking opportunities.
 You can find me on [LinkedIn][1].

 ## Data Analysis Projects

-### [Global Sales Performance Analysis][2]
+### [Tokai Logistics: Tokyo Last-Mile Delivery Performance Analysis][5]

-In this project I created an end-to-end sales performance analysis identifying the cause of $8.9M annual revenue decline over a 3 year period for a fictional multinational conglomerate and provided recommendations for expanding product category sales into growing regional markets.
+For this project I analyzed performance for Tokai Logistics, a fictional third-party logistics provider, processing 50,279 deliveries across five hubs in the Greater Tokyo area with an overall failure rate of approximately 10% and an annual revenue impact of ¥5,985,600 under an attempt-weighted cost model, then built a revenue recovery model projecting prevention of 301 to 422 failed deliveries annually and recovery of ¥358,405 to ¥502,481.

+### [Northgate Marketplace Funnel Analysis][4]

+For this analysis, I identified $217,956 in lost revenue from cart abandonment for a fictional e-commerce company and designed a recovery model to reduce cart abandonment by 5% to 15% and generate between $2,982 and $9,048 in additional annual revenue.

 ### [Japan Corporate Governance Analysis][3]